ludocode/onramp/docs/virtual-machine.md

 On any other error, `ERROR_GENERIC` is returned.

 This system call is optional, although functionality may be limited without it.
-The simplest implementation of this system call is to ignore the size argument and simply return 0 if a file exists and `ERROR_GENERIC` if it does not.
+The simplest implementation of this system call is to ignore the size argument and return 0 if a file exists and `ERROR_GENERIC` if it does not.

-This system call exists so that programs can test whether files exist and determine their properties without opening them, which may have side effects especially for devices.
-If this system call is not implemented, the libc will try to open files and use other syscalls (`seek`, `dirent`) to determine their type and size.
+This system call exists so that programs can check whether files exist and determine their properties without opening them, which may have side effects especially for devices.
+If this system call is not implemented, the libc will try to open files to check whether they exist and will use other syscalls (`seek`, `tell`, `dirent`) to determine their size and type.